 Decision Making: Girls decide when and where to sell, how to market their sale and what to do with earnings.
 Girls need to know how to make smart decisions throughout their lives.

-Money Management: Girls develop a budget, take orders & handle customers’ money.
+Money Management: Girls develop a budget, take orders and handle customers’ money.
 Whether it's an allowance or a paycheck, girls need to know how to manage money.

 People Skills: Girls learn how to talk (and listen!) to their customers, as well as how to work as a team.
 This matters because it helps them do better in school and, later, at work.

-Business Ethics: Girls act honestly & responsibly during every step of the Cookie Program.
+Business Ethics: Girls act honestly and responsibly during every step of the Cookie Program.
 This matters because employers want to hire ethical employees and leaders in all fields.